 Methylene chloride (MC) is a solvent used in both methods of direct decaffeination.
 The methylene chloride process is thought by some in the coffee industry to maintain coffee flavor better than other processes.

 Based on extensive research data, the U.S. Food and Drug Administration (FDA) has determined that methylene chloride is safe for use in coffee decaffeination.
-While the FDA regulation allows up to 10 parts per million (ppm) residual methylene chloride, actual coffee industry practice results in levels 100 times lower than this amount.
+FDA regulation allows for up to 10 parts per million (ppm) of residual methylene chloride, but actual coffee-industry practice results in levels that are 100 times lower than this amount.